CuchulainX/linsc/README.md

 - Download the Windows Ruby installer from here: http://rubyinstaller.org/downloads/ (tested on 2.2.4, but should work on 2.3)

-- Make sure Powershell is close, and install ruby (check all 3 boxes)
+- Make sure Powershell is closed, and install ruby (check all 3 boxes)

 - Open Powershell and run the command:
 ```ruby